m-cain/mnemo/memory-bank/progress.md

 ## Known Issues

-- **Frontend setup is currently blocked by an environment issue preventing `tailwindcss` execution.** This needs to be resolved to proceed with Shadcn setup and frontend component development.
 - Schema validation issue with the `.golangci.yml` file in the backend linter configuration.
 This issue persists and requires further investigation.
 - Persistent compiler error (`undefined: homeID`) in the `listItemsHandler` function in `backend/main.go` despite correct parsing and top-level import.
 This issue needs further investigation if it persists during build/testing.
 - Potential challenges identified: